KevinRodrigues18/Pihole-UnboundDNS/README.md

 sudo systemctl restart systemd-logind.service
 ```

-Admin client: A mini PC used exclusively to SSH into the server for deployment and maintenance
+`Admin client`: A mini PC used exclusively to SSH into the server for deployment and maintenance

 <br><br>
 ## ⚙️ How It Works